pimcore/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/10_Security_Authentication/01_Authenticate_Pimcore_Objects.md

             App\Model\DataObject\User: website_demo.security.password_hasher_factory
 ```

-When a password hasher is loaded for a `App\Model\DataObject\User` object, the UserAwareHasherFactory will build a dedicated
+When a password hasher is loaded for a `App\Model\DataObject\User` object, the UserAwarePasswordHasherFactory will build a dedicated
 instance of `PasswordFieldHasher` instead of always returning the same instance for all users.